dwyl/phase-three/plan.md

 > Currently, this is set up and known as QuietSpace.

 ##### Why?
-Having full ownership of the place where we work means that we can feel like it embodies our values, we can dictate the conditions in which we want to work and we have a space which we can adapt to our goals and objectives.
+Having influence over the decision making in the place where we work means that we can feel like it embodies our values, we can dictate the conditions in which we want to work and we have a space which we can adapt to our goals and objectives.